whobler/monteRecruit/README.md

 The format and details can be easily changed.

 Future improvements could include (but are not limited to):
 1. rate limiting
-2. using UUID instead of ID's
+2. using UUID
-3. more useful statistics (like histograms)
+3. more statistics (like histograms)
-4. more tests to ensure quality